faabiopontes/5-next-things/FSP.md

 - Out of the box, automatic, no need for special code
 - When we run `npm run build`, Next automatically generates a file for each route we have

+## 3. API Routes

+- Serverless functions available (lambdas)
+- Frontend can talk to this Serverless functions
+- Useful when needs to talk with third party server, like Algolia or Stripe